 -

 After years of practicing law, an attorney realizes he wants to reconnect with the reason he entered the field.
 He protects time each week to take on pro bono cases that align with his values.
-His Great Work is using his expertise to create access and justice.

 -

 A coach who has been working one-on-one feels called to reach more people and write her book.
 She shifts her practice to a group model, which gives her space to pursue her creative work.
-Her Great Work is building a community where people learn and grow together.

 -